GrapheneOS/hardened_malloc/README.md

 along with other hardening for the C standard library implementation.

-For Android, only the current generation, actively developed maintenance branch of the Android Open Source Project will be supported, which are currently means `android11-qpr3-release` and `android12-release`.
+For Android, only the current generation, actively developed maintenance branch of the Android Open Source Project will be supported, which currently means `android11-qpr3-release` and `android12-release`.

 The Linux kernel's implementation of Memory Protection Keys was severely broken